cloud-coder/api-economy/README.md

 In this section, you will learn the consumer experience for APIs that have been exposed to your developer organization.
 Since you are playing the role of the consumer, you cannot use the same bluemix ID to access the developer portal.
 You will need to create a new account to play the role of an API consumer.

 1. Click on **Dashboard -> Sandbox -> Settings -> Portal**.
+2. Change the URL from **none** to the pre-defined Developer portal link.
+3. Click Save.
+This step triggers a provisioning step that may take about 10 minutes to complete.
+You will get an email once its done.
-2. In the Portal section, click the link to open the Developer Portal.
+4. In the Portal section, click the link to open the Developer Portal.
-3. In the top-right corner of the portal, click on **Create an Account** to register for the developer portal.
+5. In the top-right corner of the portal, click on **Create an Account** to register for the developer portal.
-4. Follow the email prompts to create an account and login to the developer portal.
+6. Follow the email prompts to create an account and login to the developer portal.
-5. Click on the **API Products** link to see the available products published to the portal.
+7. Click on the **API Products** link to see the available products published to the portal.
-6. You should see the published Pokemon API in the list of products.
+8. You should see the published Pokemon API in the list of products.
-7. Click the Pokemon link and examine the available API operations.
+9. Click the Pokemon link and examine the available API operations.
 Each API definition provides sample commands / snippets to quickly test your API service.

 	![Assembly](images/portal.png)

-8. Click on the **Apps** link and follow the prompts to create a new application .
+10. Click on the **Apps** link and follow the prompts to create a new application .
 This action will provide you with a new client id and secret.
-9. Click on the **Browse API** link to subscribe to the Pokemon product.
+11. Click on the **Browse API** link to subscribe to the Pokemon product.
 Follow the prompts to subscribe to the default plan.
-10. You can now test the Pokemon API as you have done using the built-in test tool but using a different client id.
+12. You can now test the Pokemon API as you have done using the built-in test tool but using a different client id.
 You should get the same response.

 ## Summary